tobiornot2b/dotfiles/README.md

 This will update the versions in the flake file.
 Maybe there are `sudo` permissions needed to update the files.
 To apply the changes the system need to be rebuilded.

+The NixOS Version can be updated by changing the input versions in the flake.nix to the prefered version.
+A new OS Version needs some space so ensure that there is enough space (>10 GB).

 ## System cleanup

 **Delete all historical versions older than 7 days**